Jonas Brothers Family Roast: Background

 The special was first announced through a trailer, where comedian Pete Davidson, makes fun of the Jonas Brothers.
-It was marketed by Netflix as an "one of a kind comedy special" and its first family roast.
+It was marketed by Netflix as a "one of a kind comedy special" and its first family roast.
 In a statement shared with People, the streaming platform also announced that the Jonas Brothers' wives, Priyanka Chopra Jonas, Sophie Turner and Danielle Jonas, would join the roast as special guests.

 On the weekend prior to the announcement, Joe Jonas had one of his videos go viral on TikTok, when he showed a picture of his younger brother, Nick, coming out of the water at the beach displaying digitally altered, unnaturally large nipples, from a photo that was released on the internet around 2014.

 Release

 The stand-up comedy special was released globally on Netflix, on November 23, 2021.

 Reception

 The special received mostly positive reviews from critics.
 Ishita Srivastava, from Indian website DailyO, described the roastings as funnier than she could expect, and that the jokes didn't held back on personal topics.
 Jack Colin, from The Hollywood Insider, wrote that the stand-up comedy was full of laughters that would please both long-term fans of the band, and those unaware of their careers.
 He was pleased by the professional comedians jokes, but that the Jonas wives' roasts were the highlight of the show.